siva-chegondi/jokrhat/content/posts/blog_setup-1.md

 		url = "https://linkedin.com/in/siva-chegondi"
 {{</highlight>}}

-After setting up basic configuration, now start writing your posts _/content_ folder.
-I personally prefer markdown to write posts.
+After setting up basic configuration, now start writing your posts under _/content_ folder.
+I prefer markdown ( easy to format ) to write posts.

-In next post, we are going to discuss about containerizing of our blog to deploy on server.
+In our next post, we are gonna deploy our blog using ACME supported server, [caddy](https://caddyserver.org) which enables _tls_ by default using [letsencrypt](https://letsencrypt.org).